UnderJollyRogers/MYACTUATOR_CAN/README.md

 #### Args:
 - **bus**: The CAN bus used for communication.
 - **motor_id**: The motor ID.
+- **message**: Displays information about the current state of the motor.
+The information includes torque (current in Amperes), motor speed (in degrees per second), and motor angle (in degrees).

 #### Returns:
 - A dictionary containing the status information.
 The dictionary contains: